If your Firsty eSIM will not install, these steps cover the most common causes and how to fix them.

 Scroll down to Carrier Lock

-3. Your phone doesn’t support eSIM
+3. Your phone does not support eSIM

 Not all phones (especially older or budget models) support eSIM technology.

-Fix: Check if your device supports eSIM
+Check whether your device supports eSIM: Is your device eSIM compatible?

-Fix: Install the eSIM directly through your phone’s settings, following the steps in the Firsty app.
+Install the eSIM directly through your phone's settings, following the steps in the Firsty app.

 Older operating systems may not support eSIM activation properly.